quetzal-deploy/quetzal/README.md

 ### Pre-deploy checks (experimental)

-Morph supports running checks before changing the target host (note: files will still be pushed to the host).
+Quetzal supports running checks before changing the target host (note: files will still be pushed to the host).
 These checks work exactly like health checks, which means they will run forever until they have all succeeded.
 This is an _experimental feature that is very likely to change_ in the future.
 Comments and feedback welcome :).